-The BMW front-sump is the biggest problem with this installation, because it is right in the way of the Capri's steering rack and front crossmember.
+The BMW front-sump is the biggest problem with this installation, because it is right in the way of the Capri's steering rack and crossmember.
 The sump cannot be reconstucted to fall behind the crossmember because the oil pump sits down in the front sump and is driven from above by a chain from the crankshaft.
 Basically the oil pump needs relocating if it is to be retained at all.

 My solution was to move the oil pump even further forward, and construct a new front sump that is almost completely in front of the engine and is far wider than it is long.
 This enables the engine to sit as far back in the engine bay as possible without refabricating the bulkhead/firewall.
 The new sump is a very tight fit between the anti-roll bar and the steering rack, with about 8mm clearance to each of these.